Senior NFL Insider

-Due to the demands of his job, Schefter always has his phones nearby, and now is considered the first commentator in sports, news or any other genre to popularize using his device while on television during show appearances to break stories in real-time.
+Due to the demands of his job, Schefter always has two phones nearby and now is considered the first commentator in sports — news or any other genre — to popularize using his device while on television during show appearances to break stories in real-time.

+Schefter has earned numerous accolades for his work.
+Sports Illustrated’s NFL site, The MMQB, named him the 2014 Media Person of the Year for breaking multiple significant stories during the NFL’s free-agent period and off-season.
+In February 2014, Schefter was named “the most influential New Yorker on Twitter,” according to data from social media company PeerIndex.
 In October 2010, Sports Illustrated included Schefter in its “Power 40+”, a listing of the most influential people involved in the NFL.
-SI also ranked him (and senior NFL Insider Chris Mortensen) at No. 13 on its list of the Most Powerful People in Sports Media in March 2013.
-Schefter was voted “Best Insider” three straight years USA Today conducted fan surveys.
+SI also ranked him and Senior NFL Insider Chris Mortensen at No. 13 on its list of the Most Powerful People in Sports Media in March 2013.
+Schefter was voted “Best Insider” three straight years in USA Today conducted fan surveys.

-Before joining ESPN, Schefter was a reporter/analyst for NFL Network (2004-08) and a sportswriter for more than 15 years for the Denver Post and the Rocky Mountain News, where he covered the NFL and the Denver Broncos.
+Before joining ESPN, Schefter was a reporter/analyst for NFL Network (2004-08) and a sportswriter for more than 15 years for the Denver Post and the Rocky Mountain News, where he covered the NFL and the Denver Broncos team that won back-to-back Super Bowls.

-A native of Bellmore, N.Y., Schefter graduated from the University of Michigan and later earned his master’s degree at Northwestern University’s Medill School of Journalism.
 He was the Colorado Sports Writer of the Year in 2002 and 2003 and frequently appeared on ESPN’s Around the Horn and the Sports Reporters during his time with the Post.

+A native of Bellmore, N.Y., Schefter graduated from the University of Michigan in 1989 and later earned his master’s degree at Northwestern University’s Medill School of Journalism in 1990.

 Schefter, who is involved in a variety of philanthropic work, is active with Juvenile Diabetes Research Foundation (JDRF), acting to raise funds and awareness for Diabetes, as his wife, Sharri, is a Type 1 diabetic.